How Do You Avoid Double VAT on Etsy and Shopify POD?

 How Do You Set Up Tax Rates on Shopify for EU Buyers?

 To configure tax rates for EU buyers on Shopify, navigate to Settings > Taxes and Duties, choose the European region, and select automated tax collection.
-If you lack a personal IOSS registration, ensure you integrate your store with an automated, compliant supply chain platform like Printdoors.
+If you lack a personal IOSS registration, integrate your store with an automated, compliant supply chain platform like Printdoors.

-Shopify Tax Setup Roadmap
+Shopify Tax Setup Roadmap:

 1. Log into your store dashboard and open Settings.